‘Dancing With The Stars’ Recap: Heather Morris ‘Okay’ After Shocking Elimination

-Monday night’s Dancing With The Stars episode goes down as one of the most shocking eliminations in the show’s 24-season history.
+Monday night’s Dancing With the Stars episode goes down as one of the most shocking eliminations in the show’s 24-season history.
 After performing a flawless rumba to TLC’s “Waterfalls” which got a perfect 40/40 from the judges, Heather Morris stunned the crowd as it was revealed that she got the least number of votes and thus was out of the competition.

-Heather Morris’ hot rumba number was the first perfect score for Dancing With The Stars Season 24.
+Heather Morris’ hot rumba number was the first perfect score for Dancing With the Stars Season 24.
 After the performance, everyone could see the joy in Heather’s face as she stood next to her professional dance partner, Maksim Chmerkovskiy.
 Sadly, her winning performance wasn’t enough to save her from elimination.

 As the audience booed and the cameras panned to the shocked faces of the judges and hosts, Heather Morris maintained her composure and said that she was “okay” with this turn of events.